caiyuusheng0325edu/facebook-opt-1-3b-copy/README.md

 >>> set_seed(32)
 >>> generator = pipeline('text-generation', model="facebook/opt-1.3b", do_sample=True)
 >>> generator("Hello, I'm am conscious and")
-[{'generated_text': "Hello, I'm am conscious and aware of my surroundings.
-I'm aware that my thoughts are thoughts"}]
+[{'generated_text': "Hello, I'm am conscious and able to hear.
+I have a lot of experience in the"}]
 ```

 ### Limitations and bias